 Budget Friendly

-Compared to other popular high-altitude treks in Nepal, the Annapurna Circuit is budget-friendlier and affordable.
+Compared to other popular and challenging high-altitude treks in Nepal, the Annapurna Circuit is budget-friendly and affordable.
 Prices of food and lodging are cheaper on this side of the Nepal Himalayas.
-So if you want a high-altitude adventure but are on a tight budget, you should consider the Annapurna Circuit as a great option.
+So, if you want a high-altitude adventure but are on a tight budget, consider the Annapurna Circuit a great option.

 Flexible